samuel-hunter/ur-game/api-plan.md

 # API as it's planned to be

-The goal is for communication to have Level 3 Maturity on the Richardson REST Maturity model.
+The goal is for communication to appriach Level 3 Maturity on the Richardson REST Maturity model.
 Most of the API will be within a websocket with two types of
 endpoints: one endpoint to create a new session, and one to join a preexisting session.

+In reality, the API won't be stateless.
+I think it makes sense at a minimum for the server to remember which player the client is, which breaks the basic statelessness principle of REST from what I understand.
+That said, I still see benefit into adhering to the other principles while keeping the statefullness that *is* there to a minimum.

 ## Communication model